 The School abides by the Americans with Disabilities Act (ADA).

 To support your academic and clinical success, we want all students to understand our technical standards.
 As you enter your first and third years at the School, you’ll have the opportunity to confirm you can meet the expectations outlined in the technical standards, with or without accommodations.

-Our Academic Bulletin explains these requirements.
+Our Catalog explains these requirements.
 They cover seven areas: general functions, communication, cognitive ability, observation, motor, behavioral and social attributes, and legal and ethical standards.

 If you previously required educational accommodations for a disability or think you would benefit from them at the School, please contact the Disability Services Manager.